 There are no associated costs.
 Bring a pen and notebook.
-You may also bring a laptop if it is easier for you to type.
+You may also bring a laptop or tablet if it is easier for you to type.

 When I've finished, what course can I do next?

 Collect the other Craft Focus courses on offer to give key elements of your writing the special attention they deserve.
-Or, why not try one of our term-long fiction courses to explore everything together?
+Or, why not try one of our term-long fiction courses?
+You may also enjoy a Reading for writers course, or the Craft of fiction reading and writing group.
 There are lots of options to develop your fiction available via the online prospectus.
 If you need help finding the right one, just give us a call!

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.